ibm-cloud-docs/databases-for-elasticsearch/howto-plugins.md

 # Elasticsearch Plugins
 {: #plugins}

 Elasticsearch supports a variety of plugins to extend its core functionality. {{site.data.keyword.databases-for-elasticsearch_full}} comes with a selection of plugins already enabled on your deployment.
-Plugin management is handled by the service, and users cannot enable or disable plugins.
+Plugin management is handled by the service, and users cannot install, uninstall, enable, or disable plugins.

 You can check the plug-ins installed in your Elasticsearch cluster using the `/_nodes/plugins` cluster API endpoint.
 Example,
 ```